maroehler/industrial-rl/README.md

 # Results
 ## Embeddings of different tasks (case embeddings h)
 The siamese network is trained on 42 existing tasks and the respective hyperparameter configurations.
+The figure shows the results of a principal component analysis of the 10-dimensional case embeddings.

 <img src="./images/Case_Embeddings.png" width="600"/>

 ## Embeddings of semantic elements (word embeddings)
-As can be assumed, the observability and the sensor technology used have a high influence, since these allow a direct decision regarding the architecture (not fully observable-->recurrent neural networks, camera-->convolutional neural networks).
+As can be assumed, the observability and the sensor technology used (camera or scalar sensor values) have a high influence, since these allow a direct decision regarding the architecture (not fully observable-->recurrent neural networks, camera-->convolutional neural networks).

 <img src="./images/Word_Embeddings.png" width="700"/>